Low-Degree Multicalibration: Overview of Contributions

 \item Finally, we show that low-degree multicalibration can provide significant savings over full multicalibration.
 In particular, we show that for $l$-class prediction tasks, the sample complexity to obtain low-degree multicalibration is polynomial in $l$, whereas obtaining the same guarantees using full multicalibration requires sample complexity exponential in $l$.
-Even in the case of binary prediction, low-degree multicalibration obtains improvements over full multicalibration, by polynomial factors in the approximation parameter $1/\alpha$.
-These bounds suggest that the low-degree notions may be practically-realizable, providing strong guarantees in settings where the existing notions of multicalibration cannot be achieved. \end{enumerate} In all, we develop a more refined picture of multiaccuracy, multicalibration, and the guarantees that lie in between.
+Even in the case of binary prediction, low-degree multicalibration obtains improvements over full multicalibration, by polynomial factors in the approximation parameter $1/\alpha$. \eat{We show that low-degree multicalibration provides exponential savings in sample complexity for multiclass predictors.
+Even for binary predictors, we obtain polynomial savings that} These bounds suggest that the low-degree notions may be practically-realizable, providing strong guarantees in settings where the existing notions of multicalibration cannot be achieved. \end{enumerate} In all, we develop a more refined picture of multiaccuracy, multicalibration, and the guarantees that lie in between.
 Our results establish that---in addition to the calibration class $\mC$ and approximation parameter $\alpha$---the degree of multicalibration is a meaningful ``knob'' that can be tuned to the needs and constraints of a given setting.
 Low-degree multicalibration provides a new perspective and set of techniques that we anticipate will be useful to practitioners and theoreticians alike.

 \paragraph{Organization of manuscript.} The remainder of the manuscript is structured as follows.

 First, we continue this section with a high-level overview of our contributions, focusing on the binary prediction setting.
 In Section~\ref{overview:motivation}, we begin with an intuitive explanation of how one might discover low-degree multicalibration.
 Then, in Section~\ref{overview:hierarchy}, we present the definitions of the new variants of multicalibration and their relation to one another; in Section~\ref{overview:moments}, we present the novel moment sandwiching bounds for multicalibrated predictors; and in Section~\ref{overview:samples}, we present the bounds on the complexity of achieving each variant of multicalibration.
 We conclude the overview with Section~\ref{sec:discussion}, where we provide further discussion of low-degree multicalibration and how it relates to other works on multi-group fairness, agnostic learning, and calibration.